arshsinghphd/TeamActivities/Module03/README.md

 ### Function Return
 Functions can return a value, or they can return nothing.
 If a function does not return anything, it is said to return `None`.
 However, good function design will often have functions returning a value.
 This allows one to map a set of inputs (parameters) to a set of outputs (return values).

-> Discussion TASK:
+#### :memo: Discussion:
-> As a group discuss the following questions:
+ As a group discuss the following questions:
-> - What is the purpose of a function?
+ - What is the purpose of a function?
-> - What is the difference between a function parameter and a function return?
+ - What is the difference between a function parameter and a function return?
-> - What are some things you notice about the syntax of a function?
+ - What are some things you notice about the syntax of a function?
-> - What are major questions you at this point?
+ - What are major questions you at this point?
->
-> Take notes on your discussion, and post them to your team's meeting channel.

 ## Visualizing Flow of Functions